acarville159/AdamsDatabaseAnalyser/README.md

 7. Make changes to the "_changed" folder and run program again - will export any "fixed" issues and "new" issues as a result of the changes made
 8. Should catch about 90% (hopefully) of issues that exist (some edge cases not parsed correctly and have no had time to fix them - maybe will one day)
 9. During execution should see message "During Execution there were {0} Errors :(" number shown is how many times we didn't parse something correctly so possibly missing issues here (will maybe fix these cases one day if there's ever time)

-Please be kind this was written over a number of sleepless nights :(